Blog / Industry / Cheap Digital Signage Software in 2026: What's Actually Worth It

 1. Brix — $6/screen/month (flat)

-Hardware: Runs on the Amazon Signage Stick (~$99) and other devices.
+Hardware: Runs on the Amazon Signage Stick (~$99) and other devices (such as the $20-$30 Walmart Onn devices).
 No proprietary hardware required.

 Annual cost (5 screens): $360.